Henry-Cook/NYS-Mental-Health-Services-Locator/README.md

 ## API and Data Sample

 The main API that is being used is the [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) provided by [New York State](https://data.ny.gov/).
-The Parameter being passing into the get request will be `program_city=Cityname`.
+The parameter being passed into the get request will be `program_city=Cityname`.
 The cities first letter must be capitalized for a succesful request.
 If succesful the request will return data in a JSON format.

 *Please Note: The second JSON object does not contain latitude and longitude.
 Unfortunetely at this time those entries will not be listed on this site.
 However, this is not the norm and the majority of the data will contain these values.*